 Back to Impact investing for a full circle – it is equivalent to frontier market investing in the domain of SRI, as it seeks to generate a positive societal return and not just screen out select ESG performance.
 As we explained above, the impact investor has a clear mission to intentionally and measurably address benefits that accrue to society.
 There are endless examples of awe-inspiring companies driving positive societal impact through sustainable business models.

 The inevitable concern about alleged ‘trade-offs’ of financial returns when there is impact embedded in business, have been addressed by both GIIN and TONIIC and others with data-driven proof.
 The founders of TONIIC have published the performance of their impact portfolio (KL Felicitas Foundation) mapped both across SDGs as well as financial performance beyond benchmarks.
 But here is an important reminder: impact investors may or may not care to beat market standards.
 There is a broad spectrum of expectations on risk/return that adapts to the profile of the investor – this is non-conforming to the binary and dichotomous model of investor vs philanthropist.
 There are impact-first and finance-first impact investors.
 Some call it concessionary vs non-concessionary.
-And a new interesting model proposed by EVPA, has a framework of ‘investing FOR impact’ vs ‘investing WITH impact’ to navigate discussions with Venture Philanthropists.
+And a new interesting model proposed by EVPA, has a framework of ‘investing FOR impact’ vs ‘investing WITH impact’ to navigate discussions with Venture Philanthropists and Social Investors.

 * Factfulness - haven’t read it? take the test and if you don’t ace it, you gotta read it – deal?: https://factfulnessquiz.com